NIFK14026U Entrepreneurship and Innovation

 Content

-A growing need for innovative solutions and start-ups has shifted entrepreneurship and innovation management from a mere business school agenda to career options and demanded competencies across academic disciplines.
-This course is specifically designed for non-business students who want to find out more about idea development and start-up processes in new ventures.
+A growing need for innovative solutions and start-ups has broadened the need for knowledge about entrepreneurship and innovation management from a mere business school agenda to be required competencies across academic disciplines.
+This course is specifically designed for non-business students who want to learn about idea development and start-up processes in new ventures.
 It is also relevant for students who want to be better prepared for the non-technical aspects of innovation processes in organizations.

 The course introduces students with little or no background in business studies to theories and tools for entrepreneurship and innovation management that can assist them in idea development and realization.
 To combine the process with own world perspectives, students will build venture teams and develop their own venture idea that addresses a challenge connected to their fields of study.
 In particular, students will be encouraged to pay attention to unresolved problems and new opportunities in their academic environments in order to find inspiration for the development of a business idea.
 Business ideas are not limited to new products or new for-profit ventures, but may include any type of innovation in a new or existing for- or non-profit setting.